isaac-mason/recast-navigation-js/packages/recast-navigation/README.md

 ## Installation

-This package ships as both ECMAScript modules and CJS, and is compatible with Node.js and browser environments.
+`recast-navigation-js` ships as ECMAScript modules, and is compatible with Node.js and browser environments.

 **NPM**